fhem/fhem-docker/README.md

     	-e CONFIGTYPE=fhem.cfg.demo

-* Overwrite Docker host IP address for host.docker.internal:
+* Set Docker host IPv4 address for host.docker.internal:
-	To start the demo environment:

     	-e DOCKER_HOST=172.17.0.1

+	If this variable is not present, host IP will automatically be detected based on the subnet network gateway (also see variable DOCKER\_GW below).
+	In case the container is running in network host mode, host.docker.internal is set to 127.0.127.2 to allow loopback network connectivity. host.docker.internal will also be evaluated automatically for SSH connection on port 22 by adding the servers public key to /opt/fhem/.ssh/known\_hosts so that unattended connectivity for scripts is available.

-* Overwrite Docker gateway IP address for gateway.docker.internal:
+* Set Docker gateway IPv4 address for gateway.docker.internal:
-	To start the demo environment:

     	-e DOCKER_GW=172.17.0.1

+	If this variable is not present, the gateway will automatically be detected.

 ## Adding Git for version control of your Home Automation Docker containers